 Special Holiday Kick-Off Lamp-lite night

-Meets: Saturday, Starts at 5:30pm... goes until the last person is still standing.
+Meets: Saturday, Starts at 6 pm... goes until the last person is still standing (went to

 Fee: $15